hackiftekhar/IQKeyboardManager/README.md

 4)	`enableAutoToolbar`
 Enable autoToolbar behaviour.
 If It is set to NO. You have to manually create UIToolbar for keyboard.
 Default is YES.

-5)	`canAdjustTextView`
+5)	`toolbarManageBehaviour`
-Giving permission to modify TextView's frame.
-Adjust textView's frame when it is too big in height.
+Setting toolbar behaviour to IQAutoToolbarBySubviews to manage previous/next according to UITextField's hierarchy in it's SuperView.
+Set it to IQAutoToolbarByTag to manage previous/next according to UITextField's tag property in increasing order.
+Default is IQAutoToolbarBySubviews.

+6)	`shouldToolbarUsesTextFieldTintColor`
+If YES, then uses textField's tintColor property for IQToolbar, otherwise tintColor is black.
 Default is NO.

-6)	`shouldResignOnTouchOutside`
-Resign textField if touched outside of UITextField/UITextView.

 7)	`shouldShowTextFieldPlaceholder`
 If YES, then it add the textField's placeholder text on IQToolbar.
 Default is YES.

-8)	`shouldPlayInputClicks`
+8)	`placeholderFont`
-If YES, then it plays inputClick sound on next/previous/done click.
+placeholder Font.
+Default is nil.

+9)	`canAdjustTextView`
+Giving permission to modify TextView's frame.
+Adjust textView's frame when it is too big in height.
 Default is NO.

-9)	`toolbarUsesCurrentWindowTintColor`
-If YES, then uses textField's tintColor property for IQToolbar, otherwise tintColor is black.
+10)	`overrideKeyboardAppearance`
+Override the keyboardAppearance for all textField/textView.
 Default is NO.

-10)	`toolbarManageStyle`
-Setting toolbar behaviour to IQAutoToolbarBySubviews to manage previous/next according to UITextField's hierarchy in it's SuperView.
-Set it to IQAutoToolbarByTag to manage previous/next according to UITextField's tag property in increasing order.
-Default is IQAutoToolbarBySubviews.
+11)	`keyboardAppearance`
+If overrideKeyboardAppearance is YES, then all the textField keyboardAppearance is set using this property.

+12)	`shouldResignOnTouchOutside`
+Resign textField if touched outside of UITextField/UITextView.

-11)	`-resignFirstResponder`
+13)	`-resignFirstResponder`
 Resigns currently first responder field.

+14)	`shouldPlayInputClicks`
+If YES, then it plays inputClick sound on next/previous/done click.
+Default is NO.

+15)	`shouldAdoptDefaultKeyboardAnimation`
+If YES, then uses keyboard default animation curve style to move view, otherwise uses UIViewAnimationOptionCurveEaseOut animation style.
+Default is YES.